Justype/HPC-tips/README.md

 alias myjobs="squeue -u $USER"
 ```

-next time you type `ll`, it equals to `ls --color=auto -l`
+next time you type `ll`, it equals to `ls --color=auto -lh`

 # VS Code on HPC

 You can also use VS Code on HPC's compute node, see [VS Code - NYU HPC](https://sites.google.com/nyu.edu/nyu-hpc/training-support/general-hpc-topics/vs-code).
 But the python extension has about 10,000 files, while the home quota is 30,000.

 Install extensions in `$SCRATCH`